-I am an award-winning singer-songwriter from Rutland, UK and a music student specialising in music composition at the University of Leeds.
-I achieved Grade 8 Distinction in Voice at the age of 15 and released my first album at the age of 12.
-I have composed music for charity as well as multiple theatre companies, music groups and now professional producers.
+I am an award-winning singer/songwriter/composer and filmmaker from Rutland, UK and a recent Music and Philosophy graduate from the University of Leeds.
+I released my first album at the age of 12 for which all the proceeds went to charity.
+I have since released another album along with many singles and composed music for theatre companies, music groups, charitable organisations, and professional producers.

-I wrote and released my first album at the age of 12 after being diagnosed with EDS, a rare connective tissue disorder.
-Ever since then I have been passionate about creating music of all types.
+I wrote and released my first album at the age of 12, Two Minds, after being diagnosed with EDS, a rare connective tissue disorder.
+Ever since, I have been passionate about creating music of all types to facilitate exploring different avenues of self expression.
 I have created jingles, written musicals, collaborated on songs and released my own music.
-I am currently working on my second album - Confetti.
+I am currently working on my third album - Naked Heart.